 Cycle of Revenge: Turpin and Bamford were responsible for the imprisonment of Sweeney, so he went on a quest to hunt them down.
 Then immediately after he finally achieved his vengeance, Sweeney finds out about Lovett's lies of his wife, whom he killed earlier, so he throws her in the oven, and then he himself was killed by Toby in the end.

 Death by Sex: Played straight, subverted, and double subverted.
 Lucy swallows poison after being raped, and Sweeney wants to kill Turpin for raping her.
 However neither of them dies immediately.
-And when all's said and done and pretty much Everyone Has Died, it would seem that only the assumed virgins are left alive.
+And when all's said and done and Everyone Has Died, it would seem that only the assumed virgins are left alive.
 Double points for Mrs. Lovett, easy to interpret as a lusty widow, for getting the most gruesome death in the play.

 Death Song: "Pirelli's Death" for, naturally, Pirelli, "The Judge's Return" for Judge Turpin, "Final Scene" for Mrs Lovett, and the reprise of "A Barber and His Wife" for Sweeney.